tummychow/pallor/README.md

 pallor has first-class support for a handful of TextMate grammars: [C Improved](https://github.com/abusalimov/SublimeCImproved), [GoSublime](https://github.com/DisposaBoy/GoSublime) and [Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended).
 Those happen to be the languages I use, so I care a lot about supporting them.
 (Notice how none of those grammars are TextMate defaults, they're all improved in some way.)

 I also have some behavior specialized for the standard TextMate JSON grammar, so that keys are highlighted differently from values.
 See the [credits](#credits) for where I got the idea for JSON, it's a real hell of a hack.
 I'm particularly concerned about its stability, so if your JSON is coming out all blue, you should open an issue ASAP.
 Right now I think it goes 7 or 8 nested objects deep, which is good enough for me.
 Honestly the problem is with the TextMate JSON grammar, but I can't be bothered to learn and fix that right now.

-If you take a look at colors.json, you'll get an idea of what the coloring styles are.
-In brief:
- - green: function names, HTML attributes, link title markup
- - yellow: types and classes, heading markup
- - blue: keywords, HTML tags, JSON/YAML keys, raw markup
- - red: strings, emphasized markup (italic/bold - I prefer to highlight them the same rather than promote color pollution)
- - orange: constants and literals, images in markup

-That's right, five colors.
-And there is no way you'll ever mistake one for the other.
-I consider that to be a feature.

-pallor also makes liberal use of the comment color (a dark gray which blends into the background).
-In addition to comments, this color is used for many delimiters (quotes around strings, brackets around link titles, heading delimiters in markdown).
-I got the idea for graying out quotes from zenburn, but I'm sure there are other themes that do it.
-If you have a markdown link, the entire link target will also be grayed out like a comment.
-I find this quite useful because the link target is not a part of the output text, so to me it's "background" material.

 If highlighting is less granular than you'd like in a language that you use, PRs are welcome.
 If highlighting is BORKED in a language (ie this element falls under this group of stuff, yet it's being highlighted under a different group), issues are *strongly* encouraged.
 I care about my theme breaking stuff - who knows, someday I'll be programming in that language.
 However, the problem might be with the TextMate grammar, and not with pallor.
 See [CONTRIBUTING.md](CONTRIBUTING.md).